shaninalex/lumna-mirror/docs/feature-ideas.md

 add `man-like` documentation page.
 Big documentation text with all commands.
 Should gather that information from different packages and embed ( or not ) into binary.

+### different migrations for different database

+Well the Kratos approach is to use sufixes like `*.sqlite.sql` or `*.postgres.sql` for different databases.
+This solve the issue with specific sql syntax and logic for different databases.